-- holding discussions with the Directors, the investment manager and the administrator including consideration of known or suspected instances of non-compliance with laws and regulations and fraud; - understanding the controls implemented by Troy Asset Management Limited (the 'Manager'), J.P.
+- holding discussions with the Directors, the investment manager and the administrator including consideration of known or suspected instances of non-compliance with laws and regulations and fraud; - understanding the controls implemented by Troy Asset Management Limited (the 'Investment Manager'), Juniper Partners Limited (the 'Administrator'), J.P.
 Morgan Chase Bank N.A. (the 'Custodian'), and J.P.
-Morgan Europe Limited (the 'Depositary') designed to prevent and detect irregularities; - assessing the Company's compliance with the requirements of section 1158 of the Corporation Tax Act 2010, including recalculation of numerical aspects of the eligibility conditions; - identifying and testing journal entries, in particular year end journal entries posted by the Administrator during the preparation of the financial statements; - reviewing relevant meeting minutes, including those of the Audit and Risk Committee; and - designing audit procedures to incorporate unpredictability around the nature, timing or extent of our testing.
+Morgan Europe Limited (the 'Depositary') designed to prevent and detect irregularities; - assessing the Company's compliance with the requirements of section 1158 of the Corporation Tax Act 2010, including recalculation of numerical aspects of the eligibility conditions; - identifying and testing journal entries, in particular year end journal entries posted by the administrator during the preparation of the financial statements; - reviewing relevant meeting minutes, including those of the board of Directors and Audit and Risk Committee; and - designing audit procedures to incorporate unpredictability around the nature, timing or extent of our testing.